CumulusNetworks/docs/content/cumulus-linux-511/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 #### Import a Certificate

 {{%notice note%}}
-- You can import a maximum of 25 entity certificates and a maximum of 25 CA certificates.
+- You can import a maximum of 25 entity certificates and a maximum of 25 CA bundles.
+Each CA bundle file supports up to 100 CA certificates.
 - The certificate you import contains sensitive private key information.
 NVIDIA recommends that you use a secure transport such as SFTP, SCP, or HTTPS.
 {{%/notice%}}